For Community Bancorp. and Community National Bank

 - Strategic Risk

 - Interest Rate Risk

 - Reputation Risk

-- Quantitative and qualitative information about the material business activities of the Bank and the key drivers of profit and loss as well as information on significant risks arising from the Bank’s business activities (both actual and anticipated) should be communicated to the board on a regular basis.
+- Quantitative and qualitative information about the material business activities of the Bank and the key drivers of profit and loss as well as information on significant risks arising from the Bank’s business activities (both actual and anticipated), must be provided to the board on a regular basis.

-- Quantitative and qualitative information on how the Bank’s balance sheet and cash flows are managed and any significant risks should be provided to external stakeholders, including regulators, as appropriate.
-In this regard the Company is committed to furnishing financial and other periodic reports that are thorough and accurate.
+- Quantitative and qualitative information on how the Bank’s balance sheet and cash flows are managed and any significant risks must be provided to external stakeholders, including regulators, as appropriate.
+The Company is committed to furnishing financial and other periodic reports that are thorough and accurate.

-- The risk management process and governance structure should be communicated clearly and comprehensively to stakeholders.
-Relevant corporate governance principles, policies and committee charters will be posted on the Company’s website.
+- The risk management process and governance structure are communicated clearly and comprehensively to stakeholders.
+Relevant corporate governance principles, policies and committee charters are posted on the Company’s website.

-- The board welcomes communication from shareholders and has approved a process which provides that the corporate secretary will review and forward shareholder correspondence to the appropriate board member or members for response.
+- The board welcomes communication from shareholders and has approved a process which provides that the Assistant Corporate Secretary will review and forward shareholder correspondence to the board or appropriate committee or individual director.
 This process is described in the Company’s proxy statement for the annual meeting of shareholders.